AgateHQ/axate-developer-docs/docs/amp/amp-integration.md

 > Please note: these docs are actively in development, are a work in progress, and are subject to change.

+&nbsp;

 ### Introduction
+--

 This guide is is for custom AMP integration with your pre-existing site and/or CMS.
 A WordPress plugin guide will be available in the future.

-The following assumes a templating system (e.g. JSP, Twig, Mustache, Jinja2, etc).
+The following assumes a dynamic templating system (e.g. JSP, Twig, Mustache, Jinja2, etc) and are required for Axate AMP.

 &nbsp;

 ### Preparing Template for Axate Wallet
+--

 Now, we'll step through each tag/code block that will need to be added.

+&nbsp;

 #### Including a reference to your AMP content